MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 The following are the constraints in this scenario:

 - Client applications are connecting to multiple Azure OpenAI instances in one or more regions.
-- Clients can't use or you don't want to use Microsoft Entra ID or any OIDC providers for authentication.
+- Clients can't use, or you don't want to use, Microsoft Entra ID or any OIDC providers for authentication.
 - You want to use key-based authentication for client applications.

 These constraints can apply to scenarios where:

-- Client applications need to distribute their workloads geographically to reduce latency and improve performance.
+- Client applications must distribute their workloads geographically to reduce latency and improve performance.

 - Client applications attempt to optimize their tokens per minute (TPM) quotas by deploying instances across multiple regions.

 - Organizations require seamless failover and disaster recovery capabilities to ensure continuous operation by managing a dual deployment strategy, potentially consisting of a provisioned throughput deployment and a pay-as-you-go deployment.

-- Client applications need to use specific model capabilities that are only available in certain Azure regions.
+- Client applications must use specific model capabilities that are only available in certain Azure regions.

-### Connecting directly to multiple Azure OpenAI instances
+### Connect directly to multiple Azure OpenAI instances

 When client applications connect directly to multiple OpenAI instances, each client must store the key for each instance.
 Along with the security considerations of using keys, there's an increased management burden regarding rotating keys.

-### Introducing a gateway
+### Introduce a gateway

 :::image type="complex" source="_images/azure-openai-gateway-identity-solution-multiple-services.png" lightbox="_images/azure-openai-gateway-identity-solution-multiple-services.png" alt-text="Diagram of a gateway with a single key to a client application and managed identity authentication to Azure OpenAI with role-based access control.":::
 Diagram of a gateway with a single key to a client application and managed identity authentication to Azure OpenAI with role-based access control.